zgwd666/leetcode/README.md

-# Letcode
+# Leetcode
-Solve the letcode problem with python
+Solve the leetcode problem with python